LearnWeb3DAO/Merkle-Trees/README.md

 }

 describe("Check if merkle root is working", function () {
-  it("Should be able to verify if the a given address is in whitelist or not", async function () {
+  it("Should be able to verify if a given address is in whitelist or not", async function () {

     // Get a bunch of test addresses const [owner, addr1, addr2, addr3, addr4, addr5] =